ELD Driving Tips: Best practices for ELD usage

 Your ELD manufacturer should have these documents available.

-Ensure you have at least 8 days worth of blank paper logs on hand in case of an issue with your ELD.
+Ensure you have at least 8 days of blank paper logs on hand in case there is an issue with your ELD.

-Lastly, make sure your driver interface (the screen you use to enter RODS, view time remaining, etc.) is mounted to the vehicle and in line of sight, while also maintaining compliance with other state rules such as no windshield mounting.
+Lastly, make sure your driver interface (the screen you use to enter RODS, view time remaining, etc.) is mounted to the vehicle and in line of sight, while also maintaining fleet compliance with other state rules such as no windshield mounting.
 Keeping the ELD device appropriately mounted and in line of sight is an ELD requirement.
+It is also recommended to keep the device plugged in at all times.

 Starting the workday